Laser speckle contrast imaging

-Laser speckle contrast imaging (LSCI) which can also be called laser speckle imaging (LSI) is an imaging modality based on the analysis of the blurring effect of the speckle pattern.
+Laser speckle contrast imaging (LSCI), also called laser speckle imaging (LSI), is an imaging modality based on the analysis of the blurring effect of the speckle pattern.
 The operation of LSCI is having a wide-field illumination of a rough surface through a coherent light source.
 Then using photodetectors such as CCD camera or CMOS sensors imaging the resulting laser speckle pattern caused by the interference of coherent light.
 In biomedical use, the coherent light is typically in the red or near-infrared region to ensure higher penetration depth.
 When scattering particles moving during the time, the interference caused by the coherent light will have fluctuations which will lead to the intensity variations detected via the photodetector, and this change of the intensity contain the information of scattering particles' motion.
 Through image the speckle patterns with finite exposure time, areas with scattering particles will appear blurred.

 Development

 The first practical application of utilizing speckle pattern reduction to mapping retinal blood flow was reported by Fercher and Briers in 1982.
 This technology was called single-exposure speckle photography at that time.
 Due to the lacking of sufficient digital techniques in the 1980s, single-exposure speckle photography has a two-step process which made it not convenient and efficient enough for biomedical research especially in clinical use.
 With the development of digital techniques, including the CCD cameras, CMOS sensors, and computers, in the 1990s, Briers and Webster successfully improved single-exposure speckle photography.
 It no longer needed to use photographs to capture images.
 The improved technology is called laser speckle contrast imaging (LSCI) which can directly measure the contrast of speckle pattern.
 A typical instrumental setup of laser speckle contrast imaging only contains a laser source, camera, diffuser, lens, and computer.
 Due to the simple structure of the instrumental setup, LSCI can be integrated into other systems easily.